hepto/c120/README.md

 * a long running script (`c120`) that periodically downloads subscribed shows from the BBC, creates an RSS feed for them and then syncs them to a static webhost so that the feed can be added to a podcast app
 * a wrapper to the popular `get_iplayer` script to search and schedule recordings inside `c120`.

-It all lives witin a Docker container so you don't have to worry about dependencies or configuration - just run and go!
+It all lives within a Docker container so you don't have to worry about dependencies or configuration - just run and go!

 Basically you start the Docker image and use the wrapper script to schedule a "recordings".
 Every 4 hours `c120` will check for new episodes, download and tag them, create an RSS feed and then rsync them to another location, typically for hosting.